Related provisions for BIPRU 4.10.8

 For example, BIPRU 7.10.53R might involve creating and documenting a prudent incremental PRR charge for the risk not captured in the VaR model and holding sufficient capital resources against this risk.
 In that case the firm should hold capital resources at least equal to its capital resources requirement as increased by adding this incremental charge to the model PRR.
 Alternatively the firm may make valuation adjustments through its profit and loss reserves to cover this material

-The FSA will review as part of a firm'sVaR model permission application the processes and documentation relating to the derivation of profit and loss used for backtesting.
+The appropriate regulator will review as part of a firm'sVaR model permission application the processes and documentation relating to the derivation of profit and loss used for backtesting.
 A firm's documentation should clearly set out the basis for cleaning profit and loss.
-To the extent that certain profit and loss elements are not updated every day (for example certain reserve calculations) the documentation should clearly set out how such elements are included in the clean profit and loss
+To the extent that certain profit and loss elements are not updated every day (for example certain reserve calculations) the documentation should clearly set out how such elements are included in the profit

 (1) This paragraph gives guidance on the backtesting calculation and reporting process in BIPRU 7.10.96R - BIPRU 7.10.104R.(2) Let the day on which the loss referred to in BIPRU 7.10.100R is made be day n.
 The value-at-risk measure for that day will be calculated on day n-1, or overnight between day n-1 and day n.
 Profit and loss figures are produced on day n+1, and backtesting also takes place on day n+1.
 The firm's supervisor should be notified of any backtesting exceptions